GROWING LETTUCE IN RAISED BEDS AND CONTAINERS

 Here is a quick summary of why supermarket lettuces last so long:

-- It has been sprayed multiple times with various chemicals during the
+- It has been sprayed multiple times with various chemicals during the growing process.

 - The whole process ensures that bagged lettuce is several days old before you eat it.
 It may look good in the bag but much of the nutrient value and taste has disappeared long before you eat it.